KostLinux/go-skeleton-app/README.md

 Find out, why HTTP status codes are different.

+3. Write a test case, which tests whether the rate limiter works properly

+Write a simple non-functional test using your preferred language to check whether the rate limiter works.

-3. Write test cases for the controller package
+4. Write test cases for the controller package (optional)

 The docs are available [here](http://localhost:8080/swagger/index.html)